xen-project/xen/docs/misc/coverage.markdown

 ## Enable coverage

-Test coverage support can be turned on compiling Xen with the `CONFIG_GCOV` option set to `y`.
+Test coverage support can be turned on compiling Xen with the `CONFIG_COVERAGE` option set to `y`.

 Change your `.config` or run `make -C xen menuconfig`.